 - Sugar and Ice Personality: Towards his followers and Inuyasha

 - Supernatural Gold Eyes: Reflecting his nature as a dog-youkai.

 - Super Speed: He outruns Inuyasha pretty easily.
 Complete with Speed Echoes in the anime.

-- Super Strength: According to Word of God, a one-armed Sesshomaru's strength is equal to Inuyasha's total strength.
+- Super Strength: According to Word of God, Sesshomaru's strength in one arm is equal to the strength in Inuyasha's entire body.

 - The Unfavourite: A major element of his characterization revolves around his dissatisfaction with the thought that their father favored Inuyasha over himself.
 It's only after he moves beyond his daddy issues that he's finally able to obtain his own sword Bakusaiga.